adamziel/git-sparse-checkout-in-js/README.md

 ### How it works

+See the full writeup at [Cloning a Git Repository From a Web Browser Using fetch()](https://adamadam.blog/2024/06/21/cloning-a-git-repository-from-a-web-browser-using-fetch/).

+A short summary:

 The browser uses the Fetch API to communicate with the Git repository using the HTTP protocol.
 See the `main.js` file for the implementation details.
 The `sparseCheckout` function looks like this:

 ```js